NREL/BESTEST-GSR/README.md

 ### Measures

-The measures are contained in the "measures" directory at the top level of the repository.
+The measures are contained in the `measures` directory at the top level of the repository.
 These are used by workflows. to generate test cases or to gather necessary simulation results.

 ##### Running the measures
 * Each measure has one or more unit tests